-Forget ice cream cones, beers, and brats – Fresh Summer Rolls with Spicy Peanut Dipping Sauce are going to be your warm weather JAM over the next 6 months!
+Forget ice cream, beers, and brats – Fresh Summer Rolls with Spicy Peanut Dipping Sauce are going to be your warm weather JAM over the next 6 months!

 What takes these Fresh Summer Rolls from good to great though, is the four ingredient Spicy Peanut Dipping Sauce I serve them with, which Ben and I have resorted to pouring onto each new bite. #restraint The sauce’s spice level is easy to adjust up or down depending on your tolerance, and man oh man, I’m telling you, the fresh herbs paired with the peanut sauce in particular will make you feel like you’re dining at your favorite Thai or Vietnamese restaurant with each bite.

-I’ve made 20+ Fresh Summer Rolls over the past couple of weeks while recipe testing (wish I was kidding,) but Ben and I have had zero problems wolfing them down because they leave us “sushi full” vs “I hate myself” full (Google Louis C.K.
-“Eating Habits” if you need an explanation, though it is NSFW nor FTFOH (for the faint of heart!)) ?
+I’ve made 20+ Fresh Summer Rolls over the past couple of weeks while recipe testing (wish I was kidding,) but Ben and I have had zero problems wolfing them down because they leave us “sushi full” vs “I hate myself” full.
+You know what I mean.

 Fresh, healthy, crunchy, creamy, light, and flavorful – you’re going to adore these rolls!